-Fox News pundit Sean Hannity is among the most-watched news commentators in the country — with over 3.25 million viewers tuning in nightly — as well as a source of a great deal of controversy for his views and his personal connections to the president of the United States.
-Along the way, Hannity has made himself a significant fortune for his work on Fox, his radio show and his best-selling books.
+Fox News Channel pundit Sean Hannity is among the most-watched news commentators in the country — with about 2.7 million viewers tuning in nightly — as well as a source of a great deal of controversy for his views and his personal connections to the former president of the United States.
+Along the way, Hannity has made himself a significant fortune for his work through Fox, his radio show and his bestselling books.

 How large a fortune?
 Here’s a closer look at the outspoken TV personality’s net worth.

-Sean Hannity, age 56, has a net worth of $200 million, according to Celebrity Net Worth, and that number would appear to be on the continued rise due to his whopping $36 million a year salary.
+Sean Hannity, who turned 60 on Dec.
+20, 2021, has a net worth of $250 million, according to Celebrity Net Worth, and that number could continue to grow due to his whopping annual income, which Forbes estimated at $43 million in 2020.
 Sean Hannity’s salary is enough to make him the eighth-highest paid television host in the country.

-In addition to his television work, Hannity is also a radio host — starting the syndicated “The Sean Hannity Show” in 1998 — as well as a best-selling author of books like “Let Freedom Ring: Winning the War of Liberty over Liberalism,” “Deliver Us from Evil: Defeating Terrorism, Despotism, and Liberalism,” and “Conservative Victory: Defeating Obama’s Radical Agenda.”
+In addition to his television work, Hannity is also a radio host — he started the syndicated “The Sean Hannity Show” in 1998 — as well as a best-selling author of books such as “Let Freedom Ring: Winning the War of Liberty over Liberalism,” “Deliver Us from Evil: Defeating Terrorism, Despotism, and Liberalism,” and “Conservative Victory: Defeating Obama’s Radical Agenda.”

-Hannity was also revealed to be a major real estate investor in 2018, having been behind shell companies that spent some $90 million on 870 different houses over the last decade.
+Hannity was also revealed to be a major real estate investor in 2018, having been behind shell companies that spent some $90 million on 870 different houses over the past decade.

 In 1996, he would make his leap to television, signing on as a co-host of “Hannity & Colmes” on Fox News.
 Two years later, he would start doing “The Sean Hannity Show” on New York radio station WABC, which would eventually be syndicated on over 500 stations.

-Hannity’s popularity would continue to rise — even after Colmes would leave in 2009, leading to the show’s rebranding to simply “Hannity” — and he’s now among the most influential new commentators in the U.S.
+Hannity’s popularity would continue to rise — even after Colmes left in 2009, leading to the show’s rebranding to simply “Hannity” — and he’s now among the most influential new commentators in the U.S.